 This course is designed to provide secondary teachers with knowledge of theory and teaching practices, current educational goals, both nationally and locally and trends in educational assessment and application.
 This knowledge will be used to plan, design and conduct effective instruction.
 Supplemental topics will include multiculturalism and classroom management.
-Formerly offered as EDU 2500.
-Students may not receive credit for both EDU 2500 and TED 2850.
+(Formerly offered as EDU 2500.
+Students may not receive credit for both EDU 2500 and TED 2850.)
+Prerequisite: Departmental permission required.

 TED 2900 Special Education Methods: Birth-12th grade.
-3 Credits

 Students will understand and use a variety of organization, teaching and classroom management strategies.
 The course will focus on effective practices in different settings with all disability groups, as well as collaboration with other involved professionals and parents.
-Formerly offered as EDU 2200.
-Students may not receive credit for both EDU 2200 and TED 2900.
+(Formerly offered as EDU 2200.
+Students may not receive credit for both EDU 2200 and TED 2900.)
+Prerequisite: Departmental permission required.